Create Tableau Maps from Spatial Files

 Note: To connect to spatial files, you must include all of the following files in the same directory:

 .prjfiles as well as

 .zipfiles.
-When connecting to Esri shapefiles in Tableau Online or Tableau Server, the file must be packaged in a
+When connecting to Esri shapefiles in Tableau Cloud or Tableau Server, the file must be packaged in a

 For Esri File Geodatabases: The folder must contain the File Geodatabase's

 .gdb..
 When connecting to Esri shapefiles in Tableau Cloud or Tableau Server, the Esri File Geodatabase must be packaged with the extension

 For MapInfo tables (Tableau Desktop only): The folder must contain

 For KML files: The folder must contain the